sarapr06/ESC190-autocomplete-assignment-1/README.md

 # ESC190-autocomplete-assignment-1
-To write a fast implementation of the autocomplete functionality
+To write a fast implementation of the autocomplete functionality.
+Credits go to ESC180, instructor Michael Guerzhoy, and functions not described here are pre-written by Michael Guerzhoy.

+Txt files are provided by Michael Guerzhoy, for testing,

 # Assignment Description
 In this project, you will write a fast implementation of the autocomplete functionality.
 You will work with files that contain a large number of terms, along with the importance weight associated with those terms.